Rapptz/discord.py/docs/guide/interactions/views.rst

         ) -> None:
             raise NotImplementedError

-This is missing a few important things however, for example the select component needs to know what roles to display in the dropdown, so we'll need to pass in the roles to the component, using the :meth:`~discord.ui.Select.add_option` method, we can iterate over the roles and add the role name as the ``label`` and the role ID as the ``value``.
+However, there are a few important things missing.
+For instance, the select component must be aware of which roles to display in the dropdown.
+To achieve this, we will pass the roles to the component.
+By utilizing the :meth:`~discord.ui.Select.add_option` method, we can iterate through the roles and assign the role name to the ``label`` and the role ID to the ``value``.

 Additionally, since this view is persistent we need to specify a :attr:`~discord.ui.Select.custom_id` for our :class:`~discord.ui.Select` component, which is used to identify the component when a user interacts with it.
-Since we could have multiple role selectors, it seems fitting to use the ID of the message the view is attached to as part of the ``custom_id``.
+As we could have multiple role selectors, it seems fitting to use the ID of the message the view is attached to as part of the ``custom_id``.

-After adding these details our code will look something like this:
+After adding these details, our code will look something like this:

 .. code-block:: python
     :emphasize-lines: 2,5-9